syy1213/LLMs-GPT-4-Cage/README.md

 ### GPT-4 Classification:

-In the path 'GPT-4 Classification/papers', there are some papers for testing.
+In the path 'GPT-4 Classification/papers', there are some pdfs for testing.

 'GPT-4 Classification.py': multi-label text classification and analysis